-Dr. Robert Tilling,
+Dr. Robert Tilling

-Throughout his career, Bob has been actively involved in educational outreach, co-authoring several popular general-interest publications about volcanoes and plate tectonics.
-Bob and his wife Susan spend part of each summer in Jackson, with their daughter (Karen Coleman, CFO, Jackson Hole Community Foundation) and family.
+Although “officially” retired since 2004, Bob continues volcano-hazards studies as a Scientist Emeritus with the USGS Volcano Science Center in Menlo Park, California.
+Throughout his career (and retirement), he has actively contributed to educational and public outreach, co-authoring numerous general-interest publications about volcanoes and plate tectonics.
+Bob and his wife Susan spend part of each summer in Jackson, with their younger daughter and family.
 They also enjoy foreign travel and tasting wines, whenever opportunities arise.
-Bob has been a Board member since 2017, given a talk each year since 2010, organized two field trips to Hawaii, and has been a member of the website committee.
+A Board Member of GJH since 2017, Bob has given many public lectures, organized two field trips to Hawaii, and served on the website committee.